Dasutin/smartbed-mqtt/README.md

 This project aims to enable remote control of adjustable smart beds from HomeAssistant.

+This is forked from Richard Hopton's smartbed-mqtt HASS Add-on project https://github.com/richardhopton/smartbed-mqtt.
+The goal for this fork is to make it a standalone docker container for instances where HASS isn't used, i.e. Dockerized Home Assistant.
+Please do not bother the original creator if this fork is not working for you.

 ## Support is for:

 ### Cloud based